danmanners/homelab-kube-cluster/talos/README.md

   --insecure \
   --nodes 10.200.0.245 \
   --file worker-04.yaml

+# Provision the Raspberry Pi Compute Module Workers
+talosctl apply-config \
+  --insecure \
+  --nodes 10.200.0.244 \
+  --file worker-cm4-01.yaml

+talosctl apply-config \
+  --insecure \
+  --nodes 10.200.0.243 \
+  --file worker-cm4-02.yaml

+talosctl apply-config \
+  --insecure \
+  --nodes 10.200.0.242 \
+  --file worker-cm4-03.yaml

+talosctl apply-config \
+  --insecure \
+  --nodes 10.200.0.241 \
+  --file worker-cm4-04.yaml
 ```

-If we give everything another ~3 minutes or so, we can open Lens and see that all of the nodes have connected, or run `kubectl get nodes`
+If we give everything another ~3 minutes or so to start up, we can label each of oru nodes.

+Then, we can open Lens and see that all of the nodes have connected, or run `kubectl get nodes`

 ![Lens](screenshots/lens.png)